timjstewart/jscratch-mode/README.md

 - Refactor the line handling code to not write the Java source files.
 - Figure out how to handle line numbers in error messages.
 Does Java have something like the C preprocessor's line pragma?
+- Allow users to specify an input file where stdin data is read from